SupportMonkey/handreceipt/README.md

-# hand receipt concept solution
+# Hand Receipt Proof of Concept
-Standard Issue Hand Receipt (Dataverse/CDS Data Model) model driven app example and template.
+This Power Platform solution template contains a sample Standard Issue Hand Receipt application using the Dataverse.